El Problema: Music video

-The music video for "El Problema" was filmed between November 16 and 18, 2002 on Barcelona, Spain.
+The music video for "El Problema" was filmed between November 16 and 18, 2002 in Barcelona, Spain.
 The video features the singer chasing a woman throughout the city to finally find her at the La Sagrada Familia, Barcelona's biggest church, in which he is arrested by the police and sent to prison.

 Track listing

 Chart performance

 "El Problema" became a huge commercial success for Arjona.
 The song debuted at No.27 on the Billboard Latin Songs chart the week ending November 2, 2002.
 The following week it jumped to No.11, receiving the "Greatest Gainer" honor for that week.
 On the week ending November 16, "El Problema" jumped to No.9, thus becoming Arjona's third song to reach the top 10, after "Desnuda" and "Cuando", both of which reached No.1 in 2000.
 The week ending December 7, 2002, "El Problema" reached No.1 on the chart, and stayed there for eight consecutive weeks.
 On the Latin Pop Songs chart, it debuted at No.17 on the week ending November 2, 2002, and reached No.1 on the week ending November 30.
 The song stayed at No.1 for nine consecutive weeks.
 It is, to date, the longest-running number-one single by the Guatemalan singer on both charts.